16-Day Annapurna Circuit with Tilicho Lake Trek

 After Manang, you move towards the Tilicho side, trekking to Shri Kharka and Tilicho Base Camp, and then hike up to Tilicho Lake before returning to the main trail.

 You continue towards Yak Kharka and Thorong Phedi, preparing for the biggest day, crossing Thorong La Pass.
 After the pass, you descend to Muktinath and then drive to Pokhara.
-Finally, you return to Kathmandu, completing a full Himalayan journey with both adventure and variety.
+You also have flexible options for your return: private or shared jeep to Pokhara, or an additional flight from Jomsom for an extra cost.

 Is Annapurna Circuit with Tilicho Trek Right for You?